egorom/CDC-Project/README.md

 ## Methodology

 ### First, I have been exploring the creation of a GUI with tkinter.
-I will explore a few other packages including pygame (based off Harrison's recommendation.)
+I will explore a few other packages including pygame (based off Harrison's recommendation).
 Tkinter will require integration with numpy to solve the ODEs as well as MatPlotLib to create the graphical output.

-### From tkinter, I have been able to crate a window with sliders that can be moed for three variables, a calculate button that leads to a separate window, and a quit option.
+### From tkinter, I have been able to create a window with sliders that can be moved for three variables, a calculate button that leads to a separate window, and a quit option.
 Ideally, I would like an entry box that is linked to the slider so someone coudl choose which to use since sliders can be difficult to operate at times.
 If using this package for the entire goal, I would need to store the slider values, solve the ODEs based off the values, and output a graph from the solutions.
 Finally, I could make the UI more appealing to the user.
 I believe the idea of linking the slider and the entry box is beyond the capabilities of this package or perhaps just beyond my knowledge at the moment.
 I would like to build something nice from tkinter to compare to another GUI.
 I believe I will have enough time to compare.

 ### From some exploration, PyQTGraph or PyQT may be the way to go with another framework to create the GUI.